-The annual letter to your child(ren)’s birth family can be difficult to write.
+The annual letterbox contact letter to your child(ren)’s birth family can be difficult to write.
 How do you sum up a year in a page or two?
 How much information do you share, and what do you withhold?
 And for many, it’s difficult to write cheerily to the people who caused our children so much trauma, especially when you don’t fancy your chances of receiving a reply.

-The bit I struggle with the most is painting a rosy picture of domestic harmony when the truth is that it is often exceptionally hard and we deal with tantrums from dawn ’til dusk.
+The bit I struggle with the most is painting a rosy picture of domestic harmony when the truth is that it is often exceptionally hard and we deal with violent meltdowns from dawn ’til dusk.
 (You can read a typical day in our family life here.)
 I don’t want to tell our girls’ birth mum that actually it is horrible to have those weeks/months where I sit and wait for school to phone and ask me to go and retrieve my child because they can’t cope with her violence.
 I’m fine blogging about it, obviously, so what’s the difference?

 This is the format I use: a list of questions that help when I’m faced with the blank page and that ‘I really must write it this week’ feeling.

 - How are they doing at school – what are they enjoying?
 Do they like their teacher(s)?
 Is there a nice quote from their school report you can include?

 - How is their health?
 (I keep this positive and gloss over the trip to A&E!)

 - What are their current hobbies or clubs?
 Are they enjoying football or Brownies or art after school?
 Or do they prefer doing Lego at home?

 - Are there any funny stories to tell?